-As Canadian retailers know all too well, when it comes to shipment delivery expectations, the bar keeps moving higher.
+As Canadian retailers know all too well, when it comes to shipment delivery expectations, the bar keeps moving higher to reduce delivery times.
 Yesterday’s “fast enough” is today’s “too late.”
 And expectations will continue to rise as Canadians grow increasingly accustomed to expedited service levels from mega-retailers like Amazon.
 How can the rest of us keep pace?

 Here are some innovative solutions that are helping retailers rise to the occasion: